 Though Smino only invites a small group of guests on “NOIR,” they are utilized well.
 For instance, “SUMMER SALT” stands out as an emphatic beaut, with its ethereal environment bundled with soothing strings, bass and vocals, but the rapper Bari propels the six-track even further with his distorted delivery on the closing verse.

 Similarly, Ravyn Lenae provides a wonderful appearance on her and Smino’s duet, “MF GROOVE.”
-About midway through, the R&B singer’s voice graces the whirling sonic instrumental and her stunning vocals mix with the music to create a moving, euphoric sensation.
+About midway through, the R&B singer’s voice graces the whirling sonic instrumental and her vocals harmonize with the music to create a moving, euphoric sensation.
 Smino builds off of her performance with his own alluring singing on the song’s hook.
 Lenae remains present throughout the track, and the two harmonize beautifully as she contributes from the background during Smino’s parts.
 Based on the richness of the two young artists’ set of collaborations, I’d expect many more to come soon.

 Despite my wealth of applause for the smoother jams, “NOIR” also includes some terrific upbeat bangers like “KRUSHED ICE,” which Smino created with up-and-coming rapper Valee (who signed with Kanye West’s GOOD music label earlier this year).
 The track breaks from the mellowness of the others with its piercing bass and pompous claims.
 Valee prowls through the beat with his whispering style, and, honestly, it sounds dope.
 Overall, “KRUSHED ICE” is an emphatic trunk-shaker that livens up the track list.